 - a variety of room options including shared, standard single, single with basin, and en suite;

-- adapted accommodation for young families and students with disabilities;
+- adapted accommodation for students with disabilities;

 - residences within walking distance of the University;